wboykinm/billmorris.io/blog/_posts/2024-11-17-belonging-welcoming.md

 These are the interlocking questions that occur to me on this Sunday morning at the edge of winter, as the last leaves dangle from one tenacious Norway maple, making a mockery of our attempts to rake.
 Skiing enters my mind this time of year.
 I make my preparations.
 I turn my mind to past experiences.
 I question - again and again, like skipping vinyl - if there is _real_ value to the practice of careening down mountains on highly-engineered planks.
 If there is spirituality or meaning to it.
 If I should be spending my precious energy on something more important.

 I am close to the ground here in Vermont.
 I've ranged these mountains and forests since before I could walk.
 I know them better than I do any place else on Earth.
-To the extent that I can feel like a landscape belongs to me, this is the one I claim.
+To the extent that I could feel like a landscape belongs to me, this is the one I would claim.
 But it isn't _mine_ in any real sense.

 ### Paper